I, Eliza Hamilton

 As the daughter of a respected general, Elizabeth Schuyler is accustomed to socializing with dignitaries and soldiers.
 But no visitor to her parents’ home has affected her so strongly as Alexander Hamilton, a charismatic, ambitious aide to George Washington.
 They marry quickly, and despite the tumult of the American Revolution, Eliza is confident in her brilliant husband and in her role as his helpmate.
 But it is in the aftermath of war, as Hamilton becomes one of the country’s most important figures, that she truly comes into her own.

-In Washington, Eliza becomes a popular member of society, respected for her fierce devotion to Hamilton as well as her grace.
+In New York and Philadelphia, Eliza becomes a popular member of society, respected for her fierce devotion to Hamilton as well as her grace.
 Behind closed doors, she astutely manages their expanding household, and assists her husband with his political writings.
 Yet some challenges are impossible to prepare for.
 Through public scandal, betrayal, personal heartbreak, and tragedy, she is tested again and again.
 In the end, it will be Eliza’s indomitable strength that make her not only Hamilton’s most crucial ally in life, but his most loyal advocate after his death, determined to preserve his legacy while pursuing her own extraordinary path through the nation they helped shape together.